SparklePigBang/cunt-soul/README.md

 Although there is no obligation to change field cards, players may wish to change the flow of the game in order to react to being behind or if a player is particularly far in front, or just to try and gain some advantage in the confusion.

 A player wishing to change their field card may do so providing: they have not changed field card more than three times prior to this occasion and that the source pile still exists.
-A player aiming to change their field card does so at the start of their turn; they swap their current field card for one in their hand and then discard one of their un-swapped face-up cards and draw a fresh face-up card from the source pile; this card is then placed horizontally, face up, to indicate that a field card swap has been made.
+A player aiming to change their field card does so at the start of their turn; they swap their current field card for one in their hand and then place one of their un-swapped face-up cards in the burn pile and draw a fresh face-up card from the source pile; this card is then placed horizontally, face up, to indicate that a field card swap has been made.
+Note: it must be done in this order.

 Winning the Game